sobstel/sobstel.github.com/hydropuzzle-walkthrough.md

 CHAPTER 5
 ---------

-1. Google for [lethum myth](https://www.google.com/search?q=lethum+myth).
+1. Google for [letum myth](https://www.google.com/search?q=letum+myth).
 Pay attention to the name of the Roman deity.
 2. Decode blinking dots one by one (they're out of sync, starting at different times).
 3. Solution: <span class="spoiler">psswrd</span>